BRB-28/sql-server-data-discovery-tool-preview/README.md

 I have dealt with many databases that were large and undocumented, so finding out where anything was kept was a pain.
 So I started writing this script and have been trying to improve it ever since.
 I wanted to share it with others who were going through similar issues.

+Keep in mind: this tool is best suited for situations where you have many tables and columns and don’t know where a specific value is stored.
+Querying large, unindexed tables will still carry performance risks, so apply filters wisely!

 ## Why I Built It

 From what I’ve seen, there are scripts out there that use dynamic SQL and cursors to run similarly, but the main issues I see with those are: